Snow Before Thanksgiving? There’s A Chance For A Wintry Mix Thursday

 Mixed precipitation is expected late in the morning through mid-day.

-WJZ’s Marty Bass predicts there will be about 1″ of snow on the ground, but it won’t stick to the roads.
+There could be about 1 inch of snow on the ground in some parts of Maryland, but it won’t stick to the roads.
+Western Maryland the snowfall could get up to 4 inches in Oakland and Cumberland.

+Meg McNamara said Baltimore isn’t expecting any accumulation Thursday and the wintry mix will turn to rain in a couple hours.

+This means the roads will be wet and slippery so drivers should be cautious and take extra time to get to their destinations.

 WJZ will be tracking the upcoming weather closely.
 Stay with us for the most up-to-date information.